 - Kafka Connect Distributed

 The mirrormaker role is absent from the current release.
 We may add it again in a future release with new features and easier setup.
-The kafka-mirror-maker utility is still available, so you can use it instead.
+The kafka-mirror-maker and connect-mirror-maker utilities are still available, so you can use them from your command line.

 You may add as many instances of each Kafka role to a service as your cluster nodes.
 Brokers, Schema Registry and Connect Distributed are distributed software, which means that instances of the same role in a service work together, providing redundancy (depending on configuration), availability and scaling.
 Endpoint Exporter is a new role, added in Fast Data 3.3 and you can have at most one instance.
 It exports the cluster’s configuration, so the Monitoring, Tools and Lenses CSDs can setup automatically.

 We do not provide a zookeeper role since CDH comes with its own zookeeper service which works well.
 In the past it was a common advice to use a separate Zookeeper cluster for Kafka.
 Newer Kafka versions, such as these we provide, moved the Zookeeper bottleneck (the storage of consumer offsets) into Kafka itself, which is a much better fit for the task.
 Thus you are able to use a Zookeeper ensemble hosted on the same machines as your brokers.
 We advise to use the default Zookeeper ensemble of your cluster.
 If you prefer a separate one, you can add a second Zookeeper service to your cluster and during the Fast Data setup you will be asked to choose which one Kafka should use.